<< Yesterday

 1972 At Oakland-Alameda County Coliseum, Don Rose homers on the first pitch he sees in his first major league at-bat.
 The right-hander's third-inning round-tripper, his only career home run, and the last hit by an American League hurler for thirty years proves to be the difference in the Angels' 6-5 victory over the A's, earning the 25-year-old his only win in the big leagues.

 1973 In a 19-inning marathon, LA outfielder Willie Davis collects six hits in a 7-3 loss to the Mets at Dodger Stadium.
-The two clubs establish a National League mark by hitting into a combined nine double plays.
+The two clubs establish a National League mark by hitting into nine double plays.

 1976 Bert Campaneris steals five bases, one shy of the major league mark, in the A's 12-7 victory over the Twins at the Oakland Coliseum.
 The fleet shortstop will swipe 54 bases, the third-best in the American League this season.